eliasbagley/eliasbagley.github.io/_posts/2015-10-27-android-style-guide.markdown

 Prefer Android specific classes like `ArrayMap` over `HashMap` for better performance on mobile

+Use primitive types over Object types when possible.
+This avoids allocations and memory issues on constrained mobile devices.

 # Flatten uninteresting inner methods

 `onDown()` is a default implementation that just hast to be there.
 Flatten it to get it out of the way